Patoski-patoski/ReversiCrypt/README.md

 ![encryption display](./resources/encrypt.png)

 ### Contributing
-The program is free to the public for updates, bug-fixes and pull-requests are welcomed by the owners of this software.
+The program is free, contributions to bug fixes and pull requests are accepted